med-air/TOP-aSAH/README.md

 + During the training phase, the code will conduct an evaluation every 10 epochs, and the results of the evaluation will be saved in the "results_save" folder.
 + The model is saved every 100 epochs, and the model files are stored in the "models_save" folder.
 + We use the policy risk, the absolute error in average treatment effect and the accuracy to evaluate our model.
 For more details, please refer to our paper or **[Estimating individual treatment effect: generalization bounds and algorithms](https://arxiv.org/abs/1606.03976)**
++ The importance of each non-imaging clinical covariate is calculated based on **[permutation importance technique](https://www.jmlr.org/papers/volume20/18-760/18-760.pdf)**
 + You can run evaluation.py to calculate these metrics:
 ```bash
 python evaluation.py